-At Meridian, we have designed an interdisciplinary curriculum with the goal that Meridian students develop awareness, skills, and knowledge required to take action and promote positive social change locally and globally.
+At Meridian, we have designed an interdisciplinary curriculum with the goal that Meridian students develop the awareness, skills, and knowledge required to take action and promote positive social change locally and globally.

-- Be aware, curious, and interested in learning about themselves, others, the world and how it works.
+- Be aware, curious, and interested in learning about themselves, others, and the world and how it works.

 - Be analytical critical thinkers to inquire and investigate the world in order to increase their knowledge about pressing issues of our time.

 - Be empathetic and understand their social responsibility.